mrled/lability-tutorial/01-Introduction.markdown

 Finally, you can also [browse the Lability examples on GitHub](https://github.com/VirtualEngine/Lability/tree/dev/Examples).
 These examples, along with this tutorial, can serve as a useful starting point for new test labs.

+## Lab exercises

+1. Install Lability

+2. Explore the help topics for Lability commands run in this chapter, and at least the `about_Lability` help topic

+3. Read more about the commands for configuring the lab host, and understand when you might want to change them

+4. Configure the lab host as discussed above